 I know we all get interrupted.
 Distraction happens even with a printed daily goals worksheet in front of you all day.
 When you do get distracted, look back down on your desk, or up to your whiteboard or mirror (or wherever you stick your daily goals worksheet).
 Focus on your goals and get back to work.

-Let's make 2016 your most productive year yet.
+Let's make this year your most productive year yet.
 If you find this helpful, please share it with your friends and colleagues.

 Now go download your daily goals worksheet to get started.